-PricewaterhouseCoopers LLP ("PwC") served as our independent auditors during 2008 and 2007.
+PricewaterhouseCoopers LLP ("PwC") served as our independent auditors during 2009 and 2008.
 Representatives from PwC will be present at the Annual Meeting and will have an opportunity to make a statement, if they desire to do so, and to respond to any appropriate inquiries of the stockholders or their representatives.

-PwC's audit report on our consolidated financial statements as of and for the years ended December 31, 2007 and 2008 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles except as follows: PwC's report on the consolidated financial statements contained a separate paragraph stating that "As discussed in Note 6 to the consolidated financial statements, the Company changed the manner in which it accounts for uncertain tax positions in fiscal 2007."
+PwC's audit report on our consolidated financial statements as of and for the years ended December 31, 2009 and 2008 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles.

-Set forth below are the fees paid or accrued for the services of PwC during 2008 and 2007:
+Set forth below are the fees paid or accrued for the services of PwC during 2009 and 2008:

-2008 2007
+2009 2008

-Audit fees to PwC \$ 1,767,500 \$ 1,675,000
+Audit fees to PwC \$ 1,717,500 \$ 1,767,500

-Audit-related fees to PwC 103,800 -
+Audit-related fees to PwC 46,000 103,800

-Audit fees to KPMG LLP (1) 91,911 304,700
+Audit fees to KPMG LLP (1) - 91,911

-Tax fees to PwC 301,228 145,027
+Tax fees to PwC 334,000 301,228

-All other fees -
+All other fees - -

-Total \$ 2,264,439 \$ 2,124,727
+Total \$ 2,097,500 \$ 2,264,439

 (1) On March 16, 2007, we informed KPMG LLP that it was being dismissed as our principal accountants, effective immediately for the year ended December 31, 2007.
-On March 16, 2007, we engaged PwC as our new principal accountants for the year ending December 31, 2007.
+On March 16, 2007, we engaged PwC as our new principal accountants and they served in that capacity for the years ended December 31, 2009, 2008 and 2007.

 Audit fees consisted of professional services rendered to us or certain of our subsidiaries.
-Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2008 and 2007 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.
+Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2009 and 2008 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.

-Fees to PwC for audit-related services in 2008 consisted primarily of agreed upon procedures for certain of our subsidiaries.
+Fees to PwC for audit-related services in 2009 consisted primarily of agreed upon procedures for certain of our subsidiaries.

-Fees for tax services in 2008 and 2007 consisted primarily of consultation on various tax matters related to us and our subsidiaries and preparation of federal and state income tax returns for certain of our subsidiaries.
+Fees for tax services in 2009 and 2008 consisted primarily of consultation on various tax matters related to us and our subsidiaries and preparation of federal and state income tax returns for certain of our subsidiaries.

-There were no other fees in 2008 or 2007.
+There were no other fees in 2009 or 2008.